-The vision of an augmented reality (AR) cloud is about an enhanced version of the real world extended by persistent, location-anchored digital objects.
-In this project, we adapt and advance various components of the Open Spatial Computing Platform (OSCP) to become deployable at multiple testbeds.
-We deploy the platform at the COSMOS 5G testbed and produce tutorials and best practices for building and using maps of spaces in AR cloud experiences.
-We create a new OSCP reference client in Unity and build representative demo applications that allow virtual objects to persist throughout space and time.
+An augmented reality (AR) cloud is an enhanced version of the real world extended by persistent, location-anchored digital objects.
+We adapt various components of the Open Spatial Computing Platform (OSCP) to become deployable at multiple testbeds.

 The Open AR Cloud (OARC) Europe team is adapting the reference implementation of the OSCP and deploying the components on the COSMOS 5G platform in Manhattan.
 In addition, the team creates a new Unity-based reference client application and two representative demo applications.
 The team is also working on integrating a new, open-source Visual Positioning Service developed by George Mason University.
 The OARC has releasing the components as open-source code (see https://github.com/OpenArCloud) and some of these are already deployed on an OARC tested in Bari, Italy.

 The common vision of a “real-world metaverse” is to be able to place 3D digital information linked to any physical place, enhancing our ability to gather information at a glance.
 In existing AR cloud solutions today, the images and 3D maps of a user's personal environment are centralised to a few industry giants.
-Apart from not only storing very intimate data about users' surroundings, all the digital information displayed in AR is also hosted and filtered (“personalized”) by these providers.
 To address these privacy concerns, this project aims to advance and make publicly available all components of an end-to-end AR cloud solution, the Open Spatial Computing Platform (OSCP).

 Alina Kadlubsky, (Open AR Cloud Europe gUG)